Welcome and thanks for your interest in volunteering with World Relief Chicago!

 We aim to provide our volunteers with ways to connect with one another to build community, provide networking opportunities, and see the collective impact of the WRC volunteer team working together to make Chicago a more welcoming place for immigrants.

-Volunteer cohorts are formed four times a year.
-Our next two cohorts will be starting in January and April and require a 6 month commitment.
+Volunteer cohorts are formed four times a year and most require a 6 month commitment.
 (Summer volunteers and College students may serve for a shorter period of time.)

 Ready to Apply?

-We are now accepting volunteers to join our Winter Cohort!
+We are now accepting volunteers to join our Spring & Summer Cohorts!

 Serve as an advocate and mentor for your refugee friend in navigating the American medical system.
 Assist them in getting to appointments, filling out paperwork, and making sure they have interpretation.
 Advocate to ensure they receive proper medical care despite cultural and language barriers.
 Refugee clients include single moms, those with medical or mental disabilities, or those with chronic medical conditions.
 Commitment: 2 - 4 hrs/week, 4 months.
 3-4 daytime appointments required.
 Locations: Rogers Park, West Ridge, Albany Park, South Evanston, downtown Chicago, Illinois medical district.
 Occasional possibilities for others, such as south and west sides.
 Must have weekday, daytime availability and be willing to drive clients in your personal vehicle.